nathanquirl/stock-tracker/README.md

 stock-tracker
 =============

-Programming exercise to demonstrate a graph.
-Developed in Xcode 6.1 for Yosemite
+OS X Yosemite Application to demonstrate a graph which tracks sample stock data.
+Requires Xcode 6.1 and Yosemite (10.10).